 - Install the Keywords Everywhere Chrome extension, which lets you see search volumes in most search engines.

 - Go to Keyword Shitter and generate a list (10 – 15 should do) of keywords related to your topic.
 Do a quick Google search for your topic and take a few high-volume related keywords from Keywords Everywhere’s list.

 - Type in your topic in Google Correlate and get a sense of related sub-topics.
-These subtopics can be use as keywords sometimes, as well as other uses (more on this later.)
+These subtopics can be used as keywords sometimes, as well as for other uses (more on this later.)

 Are there better ways to get keywords?
 Definitively.
 Is this way good enough to get your blog content strategy going?
 Absolutely.